Frank Chopp: Background

 As a young man in the 1970s, Chopp and his father built these two modernist "urban cabins" in Seattle's Central District.

 Frank Chopp was born on May 13, 1953, in Bremerton, Washington.
 His father was a coal miner who moved to the shipyards and found employment as a union electrical worker and his mother, Anne, worked in a school cafeteria.
 He attended East High School in Bremerton and graduated top of his class in 1971.
 While still in high school, Chopp led a protest against the Elks Club's refusal to allow black members.
 He later attended the University of Washington, graduating magna cum laude in 1975.
 As a student at the University of Washington, he organized efforts to preserve low-income housing in Seattle.
 To protest the demolition of low-incoming housing, Chopp lived in a geodesic dome situated in a parking lot in South Lake Union.

 Chopp was married to Nancy Long and they had two children.
 He lived in the Wallingford neighborhood of Seattle, Washington.
-Chopp died on March 22, 2025, at the age of 71.
+Chopp died on March 22, 2025, at the age of 71 from myocardial infarction.